sreejithr/sreejithr.github.io/_posts/2016-03-21-react-native-android-integration.md

 }

 ```
-The `BuildConfig` is build generated class.
-I work from Android Studio.
-Changing the `Build Variants`(in left sidebar) to `release` will make `BuildConfig.DEBUG` to false.
+The `BuildConfig` class generated at build time.
+Since, I work in Android Studio, changing the `Build Variants`(in left sidebar) to `release` will make `BuildConfig.DEBUG` to false.

 ### Add dependencies to build.gradle
 Add this to the `dependencies` section of your `build.gradle`, for, you know, reasons.